 1) Belly Flop:

-The belly flop can be done in a comfortable place where you can lay down on a yoga mat or a clean surface.
+The belly flop can be done in a comfortable place where you can lay down on your thick yoga mat or a clean surface.
 Doing this on the bed isn’t advisable because it might result in unevenness and provide inadequate support.
 Otherwise, this is a simple stretch involving only a few steps:

 - Prepare a towel or blanket and roll it up lengthwise.

 - Set the towel down in front of you horizontally.

 - Lay down on your belly in a way that the rolled-up towel or blanket is supporting your hip bones.

 - Turn and rest your head to the left or right, whichever you’re comfortable with.